Sat 27th APR 2019 KO 2:00 pm

 Glenafton Athletic 1 (1) Largs Thistle 1 (0)

-Brian McGarrity will be out throughout the remainder of the season with a knee injury and is joined on the injury list with Leon Murphy which for some time now has also included top goal scorer Chris Dallas.
+With Brian McGarrity out throughout the remainder of the season with a knee injury young keeper Craig Burns covers again.
+He is joined on the injury list with Leon Murphy which for some time now has also included top goal scorer Chris Dallas.
 Ally Park and Mick McCann were unavailable for selection and Glens could only name a bench of three with manager Craig McEwan, assistant manager Craig Potter joining striker Kit Cummins.

 The Largs side included former Glenafton striker Scott Adam while fellow striker John Carter part of the Glens treble side of 2016/17 was not available for selection.
 Meanwhile in the dug-out was former Glens defender Liam McVey, now player-coach at the North Ayrshire side.